ykkim123/ykkim123.github.io/_posts/2020-07-06-Probabilistic-Record-Linkage.md

 <br>

-It seems that similarity score for 12th and 16th pair is large enough to conclude that these records are from the same entity, respectively.
+The result shows that similarity scores for 12th and 16th pair is large enough to conclude that these records are from the same entity, respectively.
 Therefore, the matching result with original data can be shown as:

 | id.x  | gender.x | year.x | month.x | date.x | id.y  | gender.y | year.y | month.y | date.y | matching |
 | :---: | :------: | :----: | :-----: | :----: | :---: | :------: | :----: | :-----: | :----: | :------: |